Canton City

 Skin Testing for Employment or School

 Certain individuals may require a tuberculin skin test (Mantoux) for employment or school attendance.
-Skin testing is conducted for residents of the City of Canton.
 Effective 3/1/2010, there is a $5.00 fee for a Mantoux test (See Resolution 2/2010 linked here).
 No individual will be turned away for inability to pay.

 A Mantoux screening tells if someone has been exposed to active TB disease.
 If the screening test is positive, a nurse checks for risk factors and sends the client for a chest x-ray (off-site) to determine if the person has active TB disease or latent TB infection.